Kent State vs. Buffalo NCAA Football Odds, Plays and Insights | October 9, 2021

 Buffalo Stats and Trends

-- Thus far this year Buffalo has one win against the spread.

-- The Bulls have been underdogs by 5.5 points or more three times this season and covered the spread once.
+- This season, the Bulls have just one against the spread win in three games as an underdog of 6 points or more.

-- Buffalo's games this season have hit the over on one of four set point totals (25%).
+- Buffalo's games this year have gone over the point total one time in four opportunities (25%).

-- When Buffalo puts up more than 27.6 points, it is 0-1 against the spread and 2-0 overall.
+- Buffalo is 0-1 against the spread and 2-0 overall when the team notches more than 27.6 points.

-- The Bulls have turned the ball over four times, 10 fewer times than the Golden Flashes have forced turnovers (14).
+- This year the Bulls have four turnovers, 10 fewer than the Golden Flashes have takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.